-- Enthusiast – a bridge between consumer and professional lenses with medium range pricing and slower constant maximum aperture.
-Better build than consumer lenses, more advanced optical formula with often coated elements.
-Price range is typically between $500 and $1500, but can extend further than that for certain lenses.
+- Enthusiast – a bridge between consumer and professional lenses with medium-range pricing and slower constant maximum aperture.
+Better built than consumer lenses, a more advanced optical formula with often coated elements.
+The price range is typically between $500 and $1500, but can extend further than that for certain lenses.
 Higher-end models will have a golden ring (Nikon) or a red ring (Canon) in the front to indicate “professional” quality.
 Examples: Nikon 24-120mm f/4G VR, Canon 70-200mm f/4L IS USM

 - Exotic / Special Purpose – expensive, manual focus hand-crafted lenses for specialized mounts and formats.
 Examples: Leica Noctilux-M 50mm f/0.95 ASPH, Zeiss APO Sonnar T* 135mm f/2

-- Quality Thresholds – on top of the above-mentioned production costs and component differences, professional lenses have much different Quality Assurance (QA) thresholds.
+On top of the above-mentioned production costs and component differences, professional lenses have much different Quality Assurance (QA) thresholds.
 For example, if a consumer lens variance is between numbers 1 and 10, professional lenses would have a much tighter variance, something like 1 to 3.
-These threshold differences are set throughout the manufacturing process – from variances in optical glass to assembly, inspection and final QA checks.
+These threshold differences are set throughout the manufacturing process – from variances in optical glass to assembly, inspection, and final QA checks.
 Check out the following video that shows how Nikon produces lenses:

 Pay attention to how complex and detailed the manufacturing process is.
 Unfortunately, there are no videos that show how consumer lenses are made.
 Probably because you would certainly be much less impressed…

-- Optical Design – professional lenses are designed with complex optical formulas that require many optical elements to reduce or correct various lens aberrations.
+Professional lenses are designed with complex optical formulas that require many optical elements to reduce various lens aberrations.
 For example, the above-mentioned Nikon 35mm f/1.4G has 10 elements in 7 groups, while the Nikon 35mm f/1.8G DX lens has 8 elements in 6 groups.
 While the difference is the physical number of elements is not that big, there is a huge difference in the size of each individual lens element, as evidenced by their lens construction diagrams:

-- Lens Elements and Coating – in addition to the differences in optical design, there are also big differences in the type of lens elements used within lenses.
-Aspherical, Extra-low dispersion and Fluorite lens elements cost a lot more to make than regular ones, so you will see many more of those types of elements used in professional lenses.
-In addition, professional lenses are often made with special coating such as Nikon’s Super Integrated Coating (SIC) and Nano Crystal Coat, which dramatically decrease internal reflections, improve sharpness, contrast, colors and reduce ghosting and flare.
+In addition to the differences in optical design, there are also big differences in the type of lens elements used within lenses.
+Aspherical, Extra-low dispersion, and Fluorite lens elements cost a lot more to make than regular ones, so you will see many more of those types of elements used in professional lenses.
+In addition, professional lenses are often made with special coatings such as Nikon’s Super Integrated Coating (SIC) and Nano Crystal Coat, which dramatically decrease internal reflections, improve sharpness, contrast, colors, and reduce ghosting and flare.

-- Image Quality (Sharpness and Contrast) – thanks to complex optical designs, professional lenses are optimized to provide very high image quality, with sharp center to corner resolution.
-Special attention is given to reduce various optical problems and aberrations such as distortion, chromatic aberration and vignetting.
+Thanks to complex optical designs, professional lenses are optimized to provide very high image quality, with sharp center to corner resolution.
+Special attention is given to reducing various optical problems and aberrations such as distortion, chromatic aberration, and vignetting.

-- Format – note the size differences between the above diagrams.
+Note the size differences between the lens diagrams I showed earlier.
 Consumer lenses are often made for smaller, APS-C size sensor cameras.
 Because the smaller sensors only use the center area of the frame and chop off the corners, only the center portion of lenses is effectively used.
-To reduce the cost and size of consumer lenses, manufacturers made lenses with smaller image circles (the Nikon 35mm f/1.8G DX lens shown in the above diagram is such lens), because the corners are wasted anyway.
+To reduce the cost and size of consumer lenses, manufacturers made lenses with smaller image circles (the Nikon 35mm f/1.8G DX lens shown in the above diagram is such a lens), because the corners are wasted anyway.

-- Maximum / Constant Aperture – most consumer lenses are slow, variable aperture lenses.
+Most consumer lenses are slow, variable aperture lenses.
 They do not perform well in low-light situations, because they let in a lot less light than professional lenses.
 Their slow aperture easily confuses autofocus systems, causing focus errors in challenging light.
 In contrast, professional lenses are mostly faster, constant aperture lenses.
 The differences are often quite big.
 For example, the Nikon 18-200mm f/3.5-5.6G variable aperture superzoom lens at 200mm is an f/5.6 lens, while the Nikon 70-200mm f/2.8G stays at f/2.8 no matter what focal length you choose.
-That’s a big, two stop difference at 200mm!
+That’s a big, two-stop difference at 200mm!

-- Bokeh – slow, variable aperture lenses are also quite bad at rendering beautiful out of focus highlights, known as “bokeh“.
-In addition, slow aperture translates to larger depth of field, which means that consumer lenses are limited in their subject isolation capabilities.
+Slow, variable aperture lenses are also quite bad at rendering beautiful out of focus highlights, known as “bokeh“.
+In addition, slow aperture translates to a larger depth of field, which means that consumer lenses are limited in their subject isolation capabilities.
 In contrast, professional lenses are designed specifically to render backgrounds in a smooth, “creamy” way that is aesthetically pleasing to look at, and their large maximum aperture allows for much more effective subject isolation.

-- Autofocus Speed – consumer-grade lenses often come with slow autofocus motors that are often inadequate for fast action, such as wildlife and sports photography.
+Consumer-grade lenses often come with slow autofocus motors that are often inadequate for fast action, such as wildlife and sports photography.
 Professional lenses, on the other hand, typically come with very fast autofocus motors that snap subjects into focus immediately.
-In telephoto lenses, autofocus settings can be optimized for long range shooting, which further reduces focus acquisition time.
+In telephoto lenses, autofocus settings can be optimized for long-range shooting, which further reduces focus acquisition time.

-- Fixed Lens Size – most consumer and some enthusiast lenses change in size (extend or collapse) when zooming in and / or focusing.
+Most consumer and some enthusiast lenses change in size (extend or collapse) when zooming in and / or focusing.
 Because of this, it is not only inconvenient to use filters with such lenses (with rotating front elements), but they are also prone to potentially malfunction or break in the future.
-Some optical elements can shift overtime, which can significantly affect sharpness, contrast and overall image quality.
+Some optical elements can shift overtime, which can significantly affect sharpness, contrast, and overall image quality.

-- Construction – consumer lenses are not designed to handle occasional bumps, drops and other type of abuse.
+Consumer lenses are not designed to handle occasional bumps, drops and other type of abuse.
 Drop one and you might as well buy a new lens, as it might cost more to try to repair it.
 Plastic parts break easily or dislocate when hit with enough force.
 Professional lenses, on the other hand, are built to withstand a lot of abuse.
-Both inner components and the outer barrel are typically made of metal, which adds a lot of weight (below), but also protects these lenses.
+Both the inner components and the outer barrel are typically made of metal, which adds a lot of weight (below) but also protects these lenses.

-- Weather Sealing – another big difference is in weather sealing.
-Fixed-length professional lenses with tough construction are mostly sealed against dust and moisture, so they continue to perform in extreme temperatures, humidity and even rain.
-Consumer lenses do not have the same level of protection and they are much more prone to accumulating dust, moisture and fungus overtime.
+Another big difference is in weather sealing.
+Fixed-length professional lenses with tough construction are mostly sealed against dust and moisture, so they continue to perform in extreme temperatures, humidity, and even rain.
+Consumer lenses do not have the same level of protection and they are much more prone to accumulating dust, moisture, and fungus overtime.

-- Weight – while all that metal used on lenses can significantly increase their weight, it is not always a bad thing.
+While all that metal used on lenses can significantly increase their weight, it is not always a bad thing.
 Heavier lenses typically balance better on heavier pro-level DSLRs.
 However, if used on entry-level plastic DSLRs, it can make the setup too front-heavy and tough to handle.
-Heavy lenses can also potentially put too much stress on the lens mount, if handled incorrectly.
+Heavy lenses can also potentially put too much stress on the lens mount if handled incorrectly.

 I hope this clarifies why professional lenses are so much more expensive than consumer lenses.
 Part 2 addresses what makes Exotic lenses so special.